Pankaj086/Kandid-Assignment-Pankaj/README.md

 ```

 ### Authentication
-The application uses **Better Auth** for authentication with Google OAuth support.
+The application uses **Better Auth** for authentication with both email/password and Google OAuth support.
 All protected routes require valid session.

 #### Authentication Flow
-1. User clicks "Sign in with Google"
+1. User can sign up with email/password or sign in with Google
-2. Redirected to Google OAuth
+2. After authentication, redirected to dashboard
-3. After approval, redirected back with session
+3. Session stored securely with Better Auth
-4. Session stored securely with Better Auth
+4. Protected routes automatically redirect to login if unauthenticated

 #### Authentication Endpoints
 ```